Skip to main content

 Other prognostic factors

-The prognosis (the outlook for chances of survival) after treatment of a thymus cancer depends to a large extent on its stage.
-But other features are also important such as the type of thymus cancer (as described in What Is Thymus Cancer?) and whether the surgeon is able to remove the entire tumor.
+A person’s prognosis (outlook) after treatment of a thymus cancer depends largely on its stage.
+But other features are also important such as the type of thymus cancer (as described in What Is Thymus Cancer?) and if surgery can remove the entire tumor.

 American Cancer Society Emails